Privacy Policy

 8. We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

-• Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.
+• When it is necessary for our legitimate interests (or those of a third party), your interests and fundamental rights do not take precedence over them.

 • Where we need to comply with a legal obligation.